kuzzleio/documentation-old/src/sdk-reference/search-result/fetch-next.md

 If the previous request was a search or a scroll action which provided a `scroll` argument, `fetchNext` will use the `scrollId` retrieved from the current result to make a new scroll request.

+If the previous request was a search action which provided `size` argument and `sort` filtering, `fetchNext` will use Elasticsearch's [`search_after`](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-request-search-after.html) mechanism, which can efficiently search through a large volume of document, bypassing internal hard limits<sup>\[1\]</sup>, but at the cost of reflecting the latest changes of the index, as opposed to using scroll.

 If the previous request was a search action which provided `from` and `size` arguments, `fetchNext` will add `size` to `from` and make a new search request.

 ---

-## How to process all documents from a collection
+## How to process every document of a collection

 ```js
 var processDocument = function (document) {